mossbanay/Psychology-3-4/Glossary.md

 The term used to describe any state of consciousness that is distinctly different from normal waking consciousness, in terms of level of awareness and experience, and the quality or intensity of sensations, perceptions, thoughts feelings and memories that are experienced.

+### Amnesia

+A term used to refers to the partial or complete loss of memory that is either temporary or permamnent.
+There are two forms of amnesia: anterograde amnesia and retrograde amnesia.

 ### Amygdala

 TODO

+### Anterograde amensia
+##### See also amensia

+Anterograde amensia is a particular amensia in which memories after damage has occured to the brain cannot be recalled, that is to say there is a disruption in establishment or encoding of new memories.
+Henry Molaison is a famous example of a patient with anterograde amensia.

 ### Anosognosia